Slavery is an evil practice of stripping humans of all their rights and binding them under the will and ownership of another human master.

 $402,382,193

-The narrative centers on the intertwined destinies of two Southern plantation families, following their struggles and resilience as they navigate the upheavals caused by the Civil War.
+The film centers on the intertwined lives of two Southern plantation families, skillfully depicting their struggle for survival and adaptation during the chaos and transformation brought by the Civil War era.

 Recommended: